The Royal Romance of Charles and Diana

-The Royal Romance of Charles and Diana is a 1982 American made-for-television biographical drama film that depicts the wedding of Prince Charles and Lady Diana Spencer.
+The Royal Romance of Charles and Diana is a 1982 American made-for-television biographical drama film that depicts the events leading to the wedding of Prince Charles and Lady Diana Spencer.
 The film was directed by Peter Levin and starred Catherine Oxenberg, Christopher Baines, Olivia de Havilland, Dana Wynter, Stewart Granger and Ray Milland.
 It originally aired September 20, 1982, on CBS.